coltongrainger/fscss-volunteers/_posts/2017-10-24-service-tracking.md

 I post hours directly from the schedule (with some auditing in case of no-shows, late arrivals, etc).

-The schedule closely relfects our service.
+The schedule closely reflects our service.
 Keiya and I keep the schedule meticulously updated.
 When a volunteer doesn't show up, we have to find a replacement, and we update the schedule.
 When a volunteer arrives late, we change the schedule.

 Posting hours from the schedule has two benefits.
 1. There's no need for volunteers to make redundant reports in VicNet.